-- Number of CSA On-site Focused/Focused CR investigations on interstate carriers - Number of On-site Comprehensive investigations on interstate carriers
+- Number of CSA On-site Focused/Focused CR investigations on interstate carriers - Number of CSA On-site Comprehensive investigations on interstate carriers

 FMCSA's MCMIS and A&I Online will be used to monitor the number of investigations that are conducted on a quarterly basis.
-Progress toward achieving the performance objectives for investigations will be assessed and reported in the MCSAP Quarterly Reports; the overall progress made toward the FFY2018 goal will be evaluated and reported in the MCSAP Q4 Report.
+Progress toward achieving the performance objectives for investigations will be assessed and reported in the MCSAP Quarterly Reports; the overall progress made toward the FFY 2022-2024 goals will be evaluated and reported in the MCSAP Q4 Reports.